Rabat, said bye to that,

 Our first bus was to Tetouan and I slept all the way there.
 Next we took one more bus through winding mountain roads to Chefchaouen, as the sun set.
 We arrived at night and as usual we had booked our accommodation very late, which had worked beautifully everywhere else, but unfortunately not here.
 We were stuck with an overpriced budget hotel, in which our room felt like it belonged in a hospital rather than a hotel, also the showers were never vacant and we hated it.
 There was only one possible cure.
 Yes, of course it’s food.

 Unfortunately for us, being on a tight budget for the evening due to the hotel, we went to the pizzeria.
 A mistake.
 A terrible mistake.
 Firstly, this was at the end of the summer that birthed the worldwide sensation that was Despacito.
-This was a time when everyone was starting hate the song they had once loved.
-Now don’t get me wrong, I enjoy Despacito as much as the next person.
-However, when it’s played on repeat for the entirety of your presence in a restaurant, you do start to feel like ripping your own ear drums out.
+This was a time when everyone was starting to hate the song they had once loved.
+Now don’t get me wrong, I enjoyed Despacito as much as the next person.
+However, when it was being played on repeat I did start to feel like ripping my ear drums out.
 To make things exactly 1000x worse, it wasn’t the original song.
 It was a series of instrumentals, played by a veritable circus of freakish people that leered over me from the TV with every bite of my pizza.

-Among the vibrant TV orchestra from hell was man playing an accordion with a thick but horribly patchy beard that grew only on one side of his face.
-What I’d like to know is whether the untamed jawline ecosystem was a choice and if so he must be insane.
-His insanity would then at least explain why he chose the accordion as an instrument to learn.
-Next on the Despacito freak show, two intensely enthusiastic cello players that were either very gay or very European.
+Among the vibrant TV orchestra was man playing an accordion.
+He had a thick but horribly patchy beard that grew only on one side of his face.
+As I watched I wondered whether the untamed jawline ecosystem was an utterly insane choice or a very rogue genetic abnormality.
+Next on the Despacito freak show, two intensely enthusiastic cello players who were either very gay or very European.
 Frankly, it was impossible to tell.
-And finally, a boy who cradled a saxophone in a way that suggested that if he let it go, and stopped playing for even a second, he’d be flogged by the producers of this television hellscape.
-The pizza was also not very nice, but when you’re being barbarically tortured through the medium of grotesquely contorted popular music, then pizza toppings aren’t near the top of your list of gripes about an establishment.
+The final member on the roster was a boy who cradled a saxophone in a way that suggested that if he let it go, and stopped playing for even a second, he’d be flogged by the producers of this television hellscape.
+The pizza was also not very nice.
+But when you’re being barbarically tortured through the medium of grotesquely contorted popular music, pizza toppings aren’t near the top of your list of gripes about an establishment.

 After a functional night’s sleep in the hotel, we packed up and left as quickly as possible so we could get to our next hostel.
 Thankfully, this place was very central in the medina area.
 The streets were coloured in shades of blue as promised and so we could rest easy in the knowledge that we hadn’t come all that way to see some boring normal streets.
 After getting set up in the hostel, we immediately went for an explore.
 The town was pretty small but undoubtedly beautiful.
 The intricacies of the azure alleyways were fascinating, especially once we escaped from the main tourist routes.
 More than anywhere else we had seen, Chefchaouen kept its tourists obediently walking on the same paths.
 These paths were of course the ones that were lined with all the stalls.
 Apparently, an alleyway without somewhere to buy your mum a cheap trinket isn’t worth a visit.
 For us the quiet alleys usually held the most beauty and intrigue with local people going about their business and the blue of the alleys open and clear to see.